Speculorg/Speculorg/README.md

 # **Speculorg**

-**Speculorg** is a nonprofit initiative aimed at advancing education and research in algorithmic trading, trade automation, and financial market analysis.
+**Speculorg** is a open initiative aimed at advancing education and research in algorithmic trading, trade automation, and financial market analysis.

 **Our Mission**: Create a space for open knowledge exchange and tools that help users better understand the complex world of finance, effectively use trading algorithms, and implement modern data analysis techniques.